Zelkova Serrata by Chris Green

 ‘Thank you.
 Thank you. …….
 How did that happen?
 I could have sworn it was empty.
 I don’t know what to say.’

-‘I’ll tell you what,’ says the man.
+‘I’ll tell you what,’ the man says.
 ‘You do seem a bit shaken.
 Now, I live just along the lane, there.
-Why don’t you come in for a cup of tea to settle you down?’
+Why don’t you come in for a cup of tea to settle you?’

 ‘Yes.
-I think I’d like that,’ says Anna, meeting his gaze.
+I think I’d like that,’ Anna says, meeting his gaze.
 He really is quite handsome.

 ‘I’m Lars, by the way,’ he says.

-His shirt, Anna notices, is almost the same blue as his eyes.
+, Anna notices his shirt is almost the same blue as his eyes.
 ‘Pleased to meet you, Lars,’ she says.
 ‘I’m Anna.’

-‘I know that house,’ says Anna.
+‘I know that house,’ Anna says.
 ‘The one that belonged to the mystery writer.
 I pass by every day.
 It has a distinctive tree on the lawn.
 A Japanese elm I believe.
 I’ve often admired it.’

 ‘Yes, a zelkova serrata.
 Lovely in autumn.’